 Forehead wrinkles are an inevitable part of ageing.
 There is simply no way to avoid this fate completely.

-Botox has become a key treatment for those wanting to minimise wrinkles and fine lines on their face.
+Botox, in particular, has become a key treatment for those wanting to minimise wrinkles and fine lines on their face.
 Botox — technically botulinum toxin injections — relaxes the muscles around the injection site which can cause wrinkles to appear.

 When it comes to reducing fine lines, Botox is often considered one of the most effective treatments.
 Having said that, it can be expensive and only lasts a few months before you need a top-up.